 - 999-year leasehold

-Before we get into the freehold vs leasehold debate, you should know that there are three types of condo tenures in Singapore – freehold, 99-year leasehold and 999-year leasehold.
+Before we get into the freehold vs leasehold Singapore debate, you should know that there are three types of condo tenures in Singapore – freehold, 99-year leasehold and 999-year leasehold.
 The 999-year leasehold developments are in essence freehold properties.

 The common understanding is that freehold properties can be held indefinitely by the buyer, while 99-year leasehold properties will revert back to the state after the tenure ends.
 The 999-year leasehold properties also technically revert back to the state after the tenure ends.

-Freehold vs Leasehold Condos in Singapore
+Freehold vs Leasehold Singapore Condos

 1. Leasehold Duration